-Walter C. Rucker
+Walter C. Rucker, Vice President

-Associate Professor of History
+Professor of African American Studies and History